MatthewKaes/CrystalClear/README.md

 Clarity Filters are the main part of what enables Crystal to run as fast as possible.
 Clarity Filters are used to keep track of all possible states a variable or symbol can take.
 This allows the compiler to only produce the minimum amount of machine code to resolve any symbol operation at runtime.
 In some cases this even allows for static compiling when symbols only ever take on a single type at any time.

-An example snippit of how clarity filters work under the hood can be found on my blog [here](http://crystalclearprogramming.blogspot.com/2014/06/clarity-im-going-insane.html).
+An example snippet of how clarity filters work under the hood can be found on my blog [here](http://crystalclearprogramming.blogspot.com/2014/06/clarity-im-going-insane.html).

 ###Clear Hooks